anirudtate/portfolio-svelte/src/content/second-post.md

 ---
 title: 'Markdown Tutorial'
-description: 'Markdown tutorial to test this blog site.'
+description: 'A markdown tutorial to test this blog site.'
 date: '22 Apr 2023'
 ---

+# {title}

 Disclaimer: Please note that this tutorial has been created solely for the purpose of testing various features of Markdown and may not be comprehensive.
 However, it can still be useful in learning Markdown.